 Cycle routes around Amsterdam - not standard tourist routes, but cross-sections of the urban region.
 Unlike most cycle routes, these routes have a political, social, and urban perspective - see the introduction.
 Shorter routes are listed first.
 All the regional routes have rural sections, but especially routes 4, 8, 9, and 10.
 For urban planning and urban design, try routes 5 and 8, and for dikes and historical land reclamation, routes 2, 8, and 9.

 This route follows the mediaeval coastline and sea dike of the IJ estuary, through the mediaeval settlements of Spaarnwoude and Spaarndam.
-The reclaimed estuary is now threatened by suburban expansion from the Haarlem side, and port expansion in Amsterdam.
-Revised January 2011.
+Revised January 2015.

 Through Haarlem, to the narrow strip of land just behind the dunes, with the oldest continuous habitation.
-The dunes are suburbanised since the 19th century, and cut through by the sea lock complex at IJmuiden on the North Sea Canal.
-Revised February 2011.
+Revised February 2015.

 Finally, there is a much longer all-day cycle route from Amsterdam to Zyfflich - the nearest village in Germany.
 Revised 2015.